richtaur/richtaur.github.io/src/post/all-30-shining-force-characters.md

 Lastly there's Earnest, who is a forgettable centaur but for some reason I think one of the most solid drawings.
 It's nice to end on a high note.

 This is by far my biggest personal fanart project and it feels good to be DONE.
-By comparison, some of the other projects I want to tackle like *Dragon Quest II* and *Final Fantasy 4* seem small by comparison.
+Some of the other projects I want to tackle like *Dragon Quest II* and *Final Fantasy 4* seem small by comparison.

 Thanks for looking.